 - Transverse or Lateral Chromatic Aberration

-Longitudinal or Axial Chromatic Aberration:
+Longitudinal Or Axial Chromatic Aberration:

-Transverse or Lateral Chromatic Aberration:
+Transverse Or Lateral Chromatic Aberration:

-Transverse chromatic aberration occurs when different wavelengths of light focus at different points on the same focal plane (same focal plane, different focal points, see illustration below).
+Lateral chromatic aberration occurs when different wavelengths of light focus at different points on the same focal plane (same focal plane, different points, see illustration below).
 As a result, this type of chromatic aberration is only visible at the edges of the subjects especially in areas where there is high contrast in light.
 This type of fringing is common in very wide angle lenses and cheap lenses and are only seen towards the edges of the frame and never in the middle.

 What Does Chromatic Aberration Do?

-Chromatic aberration causes a fringing pattern around the edges of dark subjects against a brighter background and as a result, the edges appear blurred and not sharp.
-This can make the image look like it is out of focus and if you are planning on printing your images large, this will show up terribly as a bad quality image on the print.
+Chromatic aberration causes a fringing pattern around the edges of dark subjects against a brighter background, and as a result, the edges appear blurred and not sharp.
+This can make the image look like it is out of focus, and if you are planning on printing your images large, this will show up terribly as a bad-quality image on the print.

-Chromatic aberration can be minimised or avoided in camera or eliminated while post-processing using Lightroom or Photoshop.
+Chromatic aberration can be minimized or avoided in camera or eliminated while post-processing using Lightroom or Photoshop.
 If you educate yourself about the factors that cause chromatic aberration, you can be careful while purchasing a lens or when shooting if you have already purchased one.

-- Too wide or too long focal lengths show more chromatic aberration compared to lenses in the mid focal length range.
-So lenses in the mid focal range would be better, and this is most applicable for portrait lenses.
+- Too wide or too long focal lengths show more chromatic aberration compared to lenses in the mid-focal length range.
+So lenses in the mid-focal range would be better, and this is most applicable for portrait lenses.

-Some Of The Tricks To Remove Chromatic Aberration While Shooting Are:
+Tricks To Remove Chromatic Aberration:

 - As much as possible, avoid backlighting.

-- Focus very accurately, so that chromatic aberration does not become very evident.
+- Focus very accurately so that chromatic aberration does not become very evident.

 - Since transverse chromatic aberration is more evident towards the edges because of the curvature of the lens, try to compose your shot with your subject placed in the middle and not near the edges so that there is no chromatic aberration around your main subject.
 You can crop and recompose the shot while post-processing.

-- Avoid blown up highlights as that can show an increased effect of chromatic aberration.
+- Avoid blown-up highlights, as that can show an increased effect of chromatic aberration.

 - If you are using a zoom lens, try not to shoot at the shortest or longest focal lengths as these focal lengths tend to be not too sharp and can enhance the effect of chromatic aberration.